Maps & Trip Planning

 Finger Lakes has a culinary bounty that tastes better and better every season.
 Here are some of our favorite culinary experiences.
 We think of them as 10 Steps to Foodie Heaven in the Finger Lakes.
 Try them and they will probably become your favorites as well.

-1. Take a cooking class at the New York Wine & Culinary Center
+1. Take a cooking class at the New York Kitchen

-Spend the day feeling like you are a chef in the making at the New York Wine & Culinary Center in Canandaigua.
+Spend the day feeling like you are a chef in the making at the New York Kitchen in Canandaigua.
 Professional chefs lead these hands-on classes in state-of-the-art kitchens.
 You go home with new knowledge, great recipes and a happy stomach.
-If you love fine wines and food that someone else makes, then consider attending one of the Center's wine pairing dinners.
+If you love fine wines and food that someone else makes, then consider attending one of the Kitchen's wine pairing dinners.

 2. Discover Iroquois White Corn Project